carolagirolami/IBMCOS-ingestion-api/README.md

 kubectl create -f deploy/ingestion-api-deployment.yml
 ```

-### 3. Expose the app to the web by setting the port with the yaml file:
+### 3. Expose the app to the web by setting the port with the yaml file

 ```
 kubectl create -f service/ingestion-api-service.yml